How To Hide The Featured Image In A WordPress Post

 The following information will help avoid visitors being overwhelmed by images at the top of your blog post.

-How to Check If Your WordPress Theme has ‘Hide a Featured Image’ Option
+How to Check If Your WordPress Theme Has ‘Hide a Featured Image’ Option

 It is not always possible to remove the featured image from your post.
 If you remove the image, it will disappear from all different pages on your website.
 You might want to keep it on your blog’s home page, but remove it from other sections.